Table of Contents

 YOU, right now: What?
-What is this guy saying?
-The key to success is having a cool game which people like to play… This guy knows nothing.
+What are you saying?
+The key to success is having a cool game that people like to play… You know nothing.

-The truth is if you think that the only thing which matters is having a game which is cool & people like to play it – you haven’t been taught right.
+The truth is, if you think that the only thing that matters is having a cool game that people like to play – you are not right.

 Don’t get me wrong – the game itself matters a lot.
-But how unreasonable and egoistic is to expect that something is going to work from the from the first try?
+But it is unreasonable to expect that something is going to work on the first try.

-According to the Gartner’s study mobile app market study, less than 0.01% of mobile apps & games are going to be considered a financial success in 2018.
+According to Gartner’s mobile app market study, in 2018 less than 0.01% of mobile apps & games were considered a financial success.

-That’s why the proper tracking of the mobile game metrics matters the most.
-It makes a clear differentiation between one-time (or first-time) developers and game companies which hit success almost every time they launch.
+That’s why the proper tracking of mobile game metrics matters the most.
+It makes a clear differentiation between one-time/ first-time developers and game companies that hit success almost every time they launch.

-When things don’t work out from the first try – you’ll know what’s not working & then start optimizing towards better performance.
-Makes sense?
+When things don’t work out on the first try – you’ll know what’s not working & then start optimizing towards better performance.

-In the upcoming paragraphs, I wrote down the most important mobile game metrics every game developer should be looking at.
-Let’s dive into them…
+These are the most important mobile game metrics every game developer should be looking at.

 The number of installs is a fundamental mobile game metric because it ultimately showcases the success or failure of your mobile game.

-Also, you’ll use the number of installs in pretty much every formula to derive secondary metrics such as retention, ARPU, and so on…
+Also, you’ll use the number of installs in pretty much every formula for secondary metrics, such as retention, ARPU, and so on…

 MAU or “monthly active users” defines unique users who used the app at least once in the last month (30-day period).

-To qualify as MAU, a user just has to log in and doesn’t need to engage with the product.
-With that being said having a high MAU doesn’t mean you’re going to have a lot of user engagement.
+To qualify as a MAU, a user just has to log in – he doesn’t need to engage with the product.
+With that being said, having a high MAU doesn’t mean you’re going to have high user engagement.

 Monthly Active Users Formula